HafsaHameed457/NT-Info/README.md

  3. Sequential Handling: Requests are queued and handled in sequence; a long request causes delays for subsequent requests.

+## Problems with Blocking Single-Threaded Servers:

+1. Poor Scalability: Blocking calls prevent handling other requests, limiting the server's capacity to handle multiple users simultaneously.

+2. Slow Response Times: A single slow request can delay responses for all other requests.

+3. Unresponsive Under Load: High-traffic scenarios can overwhelm the server, making it unresponsive or causing timeouts.

 ## Solution

 Spin different web servers and put them behind a load balancer